WCAG Contrast Checker

 What contrast ratio is required for WCAG AA?

-4.5:1 for normal text and 3:1 for large text (18px+ regular or 14px+ bold).
-UI components also need 3:1 against their background.
+WCAG AA requires a contrast ratio of at least 4.5:1 for normal text (under 18px regular or 14px bold) and 3:1 for large text (18px+ regular or 14px+ bold).
+UI components like buttons and icons also require 3:1 against their background.

 What is large text in WCAG?

-Text that is at least 18pt (24px) at normal weight, or at least 14pt (~18.67px) at bold weight (700+).
-Large text requires lower contrast — 3:1 for AA and 4.5:1 for AAA.
+WCAG defines large text as text that is at least 18 points (24px) at normal weight, or at least 14 points (approximately 18.67px) at bold weight (700 or higher).
+Large text has lower contrast requirements — 3:1 for AA and 4.5:1 for AAA — because it is easier to read than smaller text.

 Is #767676 accessible on white?

-#767676 on white gives exactly 4.54:1 — barely AA for normal text.
-Anything lighter fails.
-For safer margins, use #595959 (7:1) or darker gray.
+#767676 on white (#FFFFFF) has a contrast ratio of exactly 4.54:1, which barely passes WCAG AA for normal text.
+Any gray lighter than #767676 will fail AA on white backgrounds.
+For safer accessibility, use #595959 (7:1) or darker.

-Is this checker free?
+Is this contrast checker free?